 From this work, Dr Desborough and her team have developed a practical model of collaboration between people living with MS and researchers.
 They have created both an online and hard copy resource.
-The online toolkit is a resource that will be hosted on the ANU website [https://www.anu.edu.au/research/research-initiatives/our-health-in-our-hands/partnership]with a launching pad from MS Australia [https://www.msaustralia.org.au/news/anu-toolkit/.
-This toolkit provides a comprehensive overview of various aspects related to the study, model, and involvement of people living with MS in the development of the toolkit, the different ways people living with MS can be involved in research, questions they need to consider, what might be expected of them, what they might reasonably expect in return from researchers, and how they can manage their involvement.
-The filmed interviews between people living with MS and researchers cover five topics: Consent, Goals, Knowledge, Choice, and Time.
-They will be a valuable learning resource for both researchers who wish to work in the field of MS and people living with MS who wish to participate in research.
+The online toolkit is available as a free resource.
+It is hosted on the ANU website https://www.anu.edu.au/research/research-initiatives/our-health-in-our-hands/partnership with a launching pad from MS Australia https://www.msaustralia.org.au/news/anu-toolkit/.
+This toolkit provides a comprehensive overview of various aspects related to the study, model, and involvement of people living with MS in its development.
+It outlines different ways in which individuals with MS can actively engage in research, presents important questions for them to consider, discusses potential expectations from their involvement, and suggests how they can effectively manage their participation.
+Additionally, the toolkit features recorded interviews between people living with MS and researchers, which delve into crucial topics including Time, Risk, Knowledge, Goals, and Consent.
+These interviews serve as invaluable resources, benefiting both researchers interested in the field of MS and individuals with MS who are keen on participating in research.

-This research study has enabled researchers and people living with MS to have a greater understanding of each other’s perspective.
+This research study has enabled researchers and people living with MS to have a greater understanding of each other’s perspectives.
 People living with MS are generally very keen to have the opportunity to be involved in research and must be the focal point of MS research.
-Due to COVID-19 and secondment of study staff to other areas, there has been a delay in preparing the study for publications, however it is hoped these can be prepared later in 2022.
-In the meantime, study findings and benefits were presented at MS Australia’s Progress in MS Research conference in Hobart in April 2022.
+The positive outcomes from the study were presented at MS Australia’s Progress in MS Research conference in Hobart in April 2022.
 Preparations are now underway to have the results of this study published in the near future.

 Updated: 02 January, 2019

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.